 Requirements for Manufacturers

-- That you met the annual aggregate use requirements that plastic trash bags intended for sale in California contained Actual Postconsumer Material (APCM) equal to at least 10 percent by weight of the regulated trash bags.
+- The annual aggregate use requirements that plastic trash bags intended for sale in California contained Actual Postconsumer Material (APCM) equal to at least 10 percent by weight of the regulated trash bags.

-- That you met the annual aggregate use requirement that 30 percent of the weight of the material used in all of your plastic products intended for sale in California is APCM.
+- The annual aggregate use requirement that 30 percent of the weight of the material used in all of your plastic products intended for sale in California is APCM.

-- Were exempt from meeting the requirements because all of the regulated trash bags you sold in California during the previous reporting period were either:
+- Were exempt from meeting the requirements because all of the regulated trash bags that were sold in California during the previous reporting period were either:

 - below the minimum gauge standard, or were